microbiomedata/nmdc-field-notes/README.md

    ```shell
    ionic capacitor sync --prod
    ```
 3. Decide whether the new version will be a patch, minor, or major version.
-Then run the following to create a new version commit and tag.
+Then, run the following commands to create a new version commit and tag.

    > [!NOTE]
    > During the beta testing period, use only minor or patch versions.